Home Careers Bartender

 A bartending license is a certification obtained through a state-approved program that educates individuals on alcohol sales and service regulations.

-To obtain a bartending license, individuals should complete a state-approved program, often available online through platforms like Learn2Serve.
+To obtain a bartending license, individuals should complete a state-approved program, often available online through platforms like TIPS or Learn2Serve.
 Upon completion, certification is provided as proof of competency.

 While not all states require a bartending license, it’s still beneficial for individuals to obtain one as it demonstrates professionalism and knowledge in responsible alcohol service, which can enhance job opportunities and earning potential in the hospitality industry.